dwyl/learn-hapi/README.md

 and [Restify](http://mcavage.me/node-restify/) why learn a new framework? <br />
 **A**: If you are *happy* with your existing system & level of team productivity, stick with what you know.
 If not, learn [how to be] Hapi.
+(I have built Sites/APIs with both Express and Restify and find Hapi has solved more "real world" problems and thus I end up writing less code.
+YMMV.
+See benefits below)

 ### Key Benefits